 But it can also be a little overwhelming.
 Within an hour after arriving, you can find yourself confronting huge piles of documents, invariably written in the dense and idiosyncratic script of VOC employees.
 That script, especially as used in earlier documents, can takes dozens of hours per source to decipher.

-The challenges involved in doing research at the National Archives are daunting, but they also makes working there exceptionally exciting, as historians frequently come across documents that no one has seen in hundreds of years.
+The challenges involved in doing research at the National Archives are daunting, but this also makes working there exceptionally exciting, as historians frequently come across documents that no one has seen in hundreds of years.
 One of my favorite documents is just one page long.
-It’s a confession signed by Thome Corea, a Japanese mercenary who was stationed on a remote island in Southeast Asia in 1623.
+It’s a confession signed by Thome Corea, a ‘Japanese’ mercenary who was stationed on a remote island in Southeast Asia in 1623.

-The document is connected with the Amboina conspiracy case, the subject of my second book.
+The document is connected with the Amboina conspiracy case, the subject of my recent book.
 The case started with one of Thome Corea’s fellow soldiers.
 On February 23rd, 1623, a Japanese mercenary called Shichizō in the employ of the Dutch East India Company was arrested for asking questions about the defenses of one of the company’s forts on the remote island of Amboina in modern-day Indonesia.

 When he failed to provide an adequate explanation, he was subjected to the “torture of water”: a cloth was “put before his face and fastened behind his head, hanging upon under his chinne, [and] after this the water was poured upon his head.”
 The result of this process, which we would call waterboarding today, was a confession claiming that Shichizō had joined a plot orchestrated by a group of English merchants.
 The merchants allegedly hoped to seize control of the VOC fortification and ultimately to rip the spice-rich island from the company’s grasp.